President Biden is trying to speed up his appeal to voters, after polls showed him lagging behind Trump in the race for the White House.

 At a recent event, Adrianne Shropshire, executive director of BlackPAC, a political organization representing the African-American community, discussed how President Joe Biden is leading the country and his achievements since taking office in 2021.

-Many conference attendees expressed surprise at the legislation that Mr. Biden has pushed through, as well as how the US economy has improved during his term.
+Many conference attendees expressed surprise at the bills Biden has pushed through, as well as how the US economy has improved during his term.

 “Some people say they don’t know anything about all this.
 Why are the Democrats so bad at messaging?”
 Shropshire said.
 “That’s a pretty widely shared view.”

-This is considered the reason why President Biden's approval rating has remained low in the past few months, while Donald Trump, his opponent in the rematch in November, has continuously appeared at many rallies and called on supporters to "make America great again".
+This is considered the reason why President Biden's approval rating has remained consistently low in polls over the past few months, while Donald Trump, his opponent in the rematch in November, has continued to appear at many rallies and called on supporters to "make America great again".

 The two candidates will face each other in the race for the White House this year.
 This is the first rematch between a sitting and a former US president since 1892.